arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/01.user-manual/content.md

 First, the desired relay states need to be defined with the `digitalWrite()` function, then with the `<ExpObject>.updateDigitalOutputs();` the states are sent to the expansion to control the relays and pass them the defined states.

-After the Opta® controller is programmed with the example sketch, the relays of your expansions will be controlled as follows:
+After the Opta™ controller is programmed with the example sketch, the relays of your expansions will be controlled as follows:

 ![Opta Digital Expansion outputs control demo](assets/outputs-animation.gif)